-Companies are expected to adhere to minimum international norms and standards as defined by the United Nations Global Compact (the "UN Global Compact").
-Companies assessed as having seriously breached the UN Global Compact are excluded, unless the company is considered to have taken substantial and adequate steps to have addressed the allegations.
-The Co-investment Managers use a third party data provider's framework and data to categorise serious breaches, which are intended to identify credible allegations of a violation of global norms.
-The Coinvestment Managers may use third party data and alternative sources, including engagement with the investee company, to form its judgement regarding the allegations and the company response.
+Companies are expected to adhere to minimum standards as defined by the United Nations Global Compact and international treaties governing the use of weapons.
+Companies assessed as having seriously breached the United Nations Global Compact (the "UN Global Compact") are excluded, unless the issuer is considered to have taken substantial and adequate steps to have addressed the allegations.
+The Delegate Investment Manager uses a third-party data provider's framework and data to categorise serious breaches, which are intended to identify credible allegations of a violation of global norms.
+The Delegate Investment Manager may use third party data and alternative sources, including engagement with the investee company, to form its judgement regarding the allegations and the company response.

 The UN Global Compact is a special initiative of the United Nations Secretary-General which calls companies worldwide to align their operations and strategies with ten principles in the areas of human rights, labour rights, the environment and anti-corruption.
 Further information is available at www.unglobalcompact.org.

-The Sustainability Exclusion Criteria and assessed adherence to international norms and standards incorporate hard investment limits of the investment strategy of the Fund (see next section for more details).
+The Sustainability Exclusion Criteria and adherence to international norms and standards incorporate hard investment limits of the investment strategy of the Fund (see next section for more details).